-The Rehoboth fault is a normal, subsurface fault that bisects the central portion of the Basin.
-The fault is approximately 8 miles long and trends to the southeast.
+The Rehoboth Fault is a normal, subsurface fault that bisects the central portion of the Basin.
+The fault is approximately eight miles long and trends to the east-southeast.
 The USGS concluded that evidence of the fault is inferred based on water level-changes in the west-central part of the valley and offset of the Morales Formation (USGS, 2013b; USGS, 2013a).
 The top of the Morales Formation is offset 160 feet on the northeast side of the fault and the offset increases with depth (USGS, 2013a).
-Surface exposures of the Older Alluvium do not appear to be offset along the trace of the fault, indicating the motion of the Rehoboth fault ceased prior to the deposition of the older and Younger Alluvium (USGS, 2013a).
+Surface exposures of the Older Alluvium do not appear to be offset along the trace of the fault, indicating the motion of the Rehoboth Fault ceased prior to the deposition of the Older and Younger Alluvium (USGS, 2013a).

-Despite stating that the Rehoboth fault does not "have a discernible effect on the elevation" of the Older Alluvium and Younger Alluvium and that the fault was "not a significant barrier to groundwater flow" as symmetrical subsidence and uplift was observed on both sides of the fault, the USGS included the Rehoboth fault as a leaky, horizontal barrier to groundwater flow in the CUVHM (USGS, 2013a; USGS, 2013b; USGS, 2015).
-In the CUVHM, the Rehoboth fault impedes underflow in the Older Alluvium and Morales Formation along the Sierra Madre Foothills region (USGS, 2015).
-The USGS also listed the Rehoboth fault as affecting the younger and Older Alluviums and the Morales Formation in a summary table of "Geologic Units affected by Cuyama Valley faults" (USGS, 2013a).
+Despite stating that the Rehoboth Fault does not "have a discernible effect on the elevation" of the Older and Younger Alluvium and that the fault was "not a significant barrier to groundwater flow" as symmetrical subsidence and uplift was observed on both sides of the fault, the USGS included the Rehoboth Fault as a leaky, horizontal barrier to groundwater flow in the CUVHM (USGS, 2013a; USGS, 2013b; USGS, 2015).
+In the CUVHM, the Rehoboth Fault impedes underflow in the Older Alluvium and Morales Formation along the Sierra Madre Foothills region (USGS, 2015).
+The USGS also listed the Rehoboth Fault as affecting the Younger and Older Alluvium and the Morales Formation in a summary table of "Geologic Units affected by Cuyama Valley faults" (USGS, 2013a).